f-heeger/bioinfomatics-python-scripts/README.md

 Default only one quality overview per file will be plotted as png file.
 Additional options allow to also plot N-count per read (`-n`), produce detail plots per tile (`-d`) and to produce additional pdf files (`-p`).

+### subtractReadsByMapping

+>Usage: subtractReadsByMapping.py [options] mappingfile read1.fastx out1.fastx read2.fastx >out2.fastx
+>
+>Options:
+>  -h, --help           show this help message and exit
+>  -q, --quite          do not print status messages to the screen
+>  -a, --fasta          input file(s) is/are fasta
+>  -m X, --mapped1=X    write mapped reads from read 1 to this files
+>  -n X, --mapped2=X    write mapped reads from read 2 to this files
+>  -z, --gzip           input file(s) is/are gzipped
+>  -y, --mapping-gzip   mapping file is gzipped
+>  -b, --blast          mapping file is tabular blast output instead of sam
+>                       file
+>  -t X, --threshold=X  consider reads with an e-value lower than X as
+>                       "mapped".
+(Can only be used in blast mode) [default:
+>                       0.000001]

+From a set of single end or paired end reads in a fasta or fastq file (or two for paired end) remove all reads that were mapped in a mapping result given as a sam file or a blast tabular file (`-b`).
+Reads files can be gziped (`-z`) as well as the mapping file (`-y`).
+For blast results a minimal e-value can be given for a match to be considered as a "mapping" (`-t`).

 ## Modules

 ### NcbiTools